jbmsacps-stack/Karthificial-Website/Readme.md

 - Access academic resources for 10th and 12th standard students.
 - Browse notes and question-paper resources by standard and subject.
+- Generate custom question papers through a guided, multi-step paper builder.
 - Read career guidance content in a clean article-style layout.
-- Attempt MCQ sets with scoring, timing, feedback, and performance insights.
+- Attempt MCQ sets with scoring, timing, feedback, and performance insights, inside a polished quiz UI.
 - Use authentication-powered pages where login, signup, logout, and profile flows are handled consistently.
-- View a responsive interface built for both desktop and mobile screens.
+- View a responsive interface built for both desktop and mobile screens, with a dark theme and gold accent identity.

 ### Admin Experience